bbenchoff/bbenchoff.github.io/Porygon.md

 ## Porygon

-According to the Pokédex, Porygon is, "A Pokémon that consists entirely of programming code.
+According to the Pokedex, Porygon is, "A Pokemon that consists entirely of programming code.
 Capable of moving freely in cyberspace."

 While there are many 3D models of Pokémon, there are no 3D models of Pokémon that were created entirely by computer code.
 OpenSCAD is a programming language that creates 3D models, so I did that.